balexdalex42/CSE151A-Group-Project-Gordon-Yang-Nafi-Mahbub-Alex-Tatoian-/WrittenReport.md

 Surprisingly, we got a much lower precision for identifying **hazardous** asteroids when running SVM than we did with the decision tree models.
 Also another surprise was that the kernel choice did not matter.
 Both linear and rbf kernels resulted in similar precision of 0.35 and 0.36 for **hazardous** asteroid classification.
 So what this tells us is that this model returns a lot of false positives, meaning we predict a large amount of asteroids to be **hazardous** when in reality, they weren't.
 So the silver lining here is that in the context of planetary defense, this model works fairly well and errs on the side of caution, as all other metrics, including accuracy, are nearly 100%.
 Lastly, comparing the training and testing metrics, with all training metrics always at near 100%, this model is **overfitting**.

 Train:
 <img width="509" height="192" alt="Screenshot 2025-09-03 at 11 05 13 PM" src="https://github.com/user-attachments/assets/16bf630d-7e91-43a4-b789-8d916cfcb938" />
 Test:
 <img width="509" height="153" alt="Screenshot 2025-09-03 at 11 00 13 PM" src="https://github.com/user-attachments/assets/532450d6-3600-4f93-97aa-1a815db29849" />

 ### KNN:
+KNN performed moderately well on this dataset but is not ideal for classifying hazardous asteroids.
+Despite dimensionality reduction via PCA, the model struggled with the extreme class imbalance: only 0.2% of samples were hazardous.
+While increasing the number of PCA components and neighbors improved the macro F1 score from ~0.5 to ~0.7, this still indicates that a substantial proportion of hazardous asteroids were misclassified.

+The overall accuracy was consistently high (~0.99), which might suggest excellent performance at first glance.
+However, this metric is misleading due to the class imbalance: correctly predicting the majority non-hazardous class dominates the accuracy, while the minority class performance remains poor.

+These results highlight that, in contexts where false negatives have serious consequences, KNN is limited.
+It is particularly sensitive to class imbalance and the relative distances between points, even after PCA.
+Therefore, alternative models that explicitly address class imbalance or focus on maximizing recall for the hazardous class may be more appropriate.

 <img width="636" height="457" alt="Screenshot 2025-09-03 at 11 10 33 PM" src="https://github.com/user-attachments/assets/d7d5a48c-b744-4a77-9fd9-6ea9e1525968" />
 <img width="758" height="563" alt="Screenshot 2025-09-03 at 11 10 44 PM" src="https://github.com/user-attachments/assets/5bfedfdb-42c4-4489-b485-db534123b1c1" />